Sada75/Amazon-home-page-clone-using-html-and-css/README.md

-This is my first project with html and css.
-I built amazon home page clone using html and css.
+This is my initial project utilizing HTML and CSS, where I developed a clone of the Amazon homepage.